ample/gatsby-starter-ample/plugins/gatsby-remark-ample/README.md

 ### Image Processing

+This plugin supports both local and remote images.

+#### Local Images

-Image processing works almost identically to markdown processing, with a few exceptions:
+Local image processing works almost identically to markdown processing, with a few exceptions:

-- It relies on `gatsby-remark-relative-images` and `gatsby-remark-images` for transforming image path strings into objects that can be used with gatsby-image.
+- It relies on `gatsby-remark-relative-images`, and `gatsby-remark-images` for transforming image path strings into objects that can be used with gatsby-image.
 - It will ignore image paths that don't end in the accepted extensions whitelist.
 This is so we don't try to process images we can't process, like SVG files.
 - It will only process values that start with the proper path separator (e.g. `/`) character, indicating that it is a path to a file.